pschaeflein/sp-dev-docs/docs/spfx/web-parts/single-part-app-pages.md

 ## How to use the Single Part App page in your tenant?

-You will need to perform following steps to enable Signle Part App Page layout in your SharePoint site.
+You will need to perform following steps to enable Single Part App Page layout in your SharePoint site.

 1. Create a new page
 1. Add a web part on the page